PathwayCommons/cpath2/README.md

 ### Metadata

-A cPath2 metadata configuration file is a JSON file (the default is `metadata.json`)
+The cPath2 metadata configuration file is a JSON file (default is `metadata.json`).

-The metadata columns are, in order:
- 1. IDENTIFIER - unique, short (40), and simple; spaces or dashes are not allowed;
- 2. NAME - can contain one (must) or multiple provider names, separated by semicolon, i.e.: `[displayName;]standardName[;name1;name2;..]`;
- BIOPAX, PSI_MI, PSI_MITAB metadata entries should have at least the standard official name, if possible (it is used for filtering in search/graph queries and by the data exporter);
- 3. DESCRIPTION - free text: organization name, release date, web site, comments;
- 4. URL to the Data - can be any URI (file://, http://, ftp://, classpath:).
- It's just a memo, because original data usually needs re-packing.
- The cPath2 data fetcher looks for the `data/<IDENTIFIER>.zip` input files (multi-entry zip archives are ok).
-How the data are then processed depends on its TYPE (see below) and cleaner/converter implementations (if specified).
- So, as described above, a cPath2 Data Manager (a person) should
- download, re-package, and save the required archives to data/ (following `<IDENTIFIER>.zip` file name style) in advance.
- 5. URL to the Data Provider's Homepage (optional, good to have)
- 6. IMAGE URL (optional) - can be pointing to a resource logo;
- 7. TYPE - one of: BIOPAX, PSI_MI, PSI_MITAB, WAREHOUSE, MAPPING;
- 8. CLEANER_CLASS - leave empty or use a specific cleaner class name (like `cpath.cleaner.internal.UniProtCleanerImpl`);
- 9. CONVERTER_CLASS - leave empty or use a specific converter class, e.g., `cpath.converter.internal.UniprotConverterImpl`, `cpath.converter.internal.PsimiConverterImpl`;
- 10. PUBMED ID - PubMed record ID (only number) of the main publication
- 11. AVAILABILITY - values: 'free', 'academic', 'purchase'

-A Converter or Cleaner implementation is not required to be implemented in the main cpath2 project sources.
+The data Converter and Cleaner classes are not required to be implemented in the cpath2 project sources.
-It's also possible to configure (metadata.json) and plug into --premerge stage external cleaner/converter classes after the cpath2-cli.jar is released: simply include to the cpath2-cli.sh Java options like:
+It's possible to plug into the data build stage external cleaner/converter classes after the cpath2 JAR is released: simply include to the cpath2.sh Java options like:
  `-cp /path-to/MyDataCleanerImpl.class;/path-to/MyDataConverterImpl.class`

 ### Data